 The starting point for good cash flow management is developing a cash flow projection.
 Smart business owners know how to develop both short-term (weekly, monthly) cash flow projections to help them manage daily cash, and long-term (annual, 3-5 year) cash flow projections to help them develop the necessary capital strategy to meet their business needs.
 They also prepare and use historical cash flow statements to understand how they used money in the past.

 As a small business owner, you likely have questions regarding accounts receivable, profit growth, and basic cash management.
-Ask a business and commercial law attorney in your area should be able to help you answer any legal and most financial questions you may have.
+A small business attorney in your area should be able to help you answer any legal and most financial questions you may have.
 Get a free attorney match today, with absolutely no obligation.